-Formative assessment contributes 50% to the final mark.
-It consists of a combination of assignments and tests - with the exception of Responsible Business Leadership RBUL01-7, where the formative assessment will contribute to 66% of the final mark.
+Formative assessment contributes 50% to the final mark and consists of a combination of assignments and tests.
 The exact formative structure per module will be communicated to the student at the start of each semester.

 Students will complete a final, summative assessment per module at the end of each semester, which contributes 50% towards the final mark.
-This will not be the case for Responsible Business Leadership RBUL01-7, where the summative will contribute to 44% of the final mark.
-Students need to obtain a sub-minimum mark of 40% in the final, summative assessment and an overall mark of 50% in order to pass the module.
+Students need to obtain a subminimum mark of 40% in the final, summative assessment and an overall mark of 50% in order to pass the module.

 Selective formative and most summative assessments will be written online via remote proctoring.